DainiusMI/freeCodeCamp/JS/07_Object Oriented Programming.md

   };
   duck.sayName();
   ```
-he example adds the sayName method, which is a function that returns a sentence giving the name of the duck.
+The example adds the sayName method, which is a function that returns a sentence giving the name of the duck.
 Notice that the method accessed the name property in the return statement using duck.name.
 The next challenge will cover another way to do this.

 ### Make Code More Reusable with the this Keyword: